 The 'permit only' low cost approach is great to encourage anglers into Scottish salmon fishing on the face of it.
 My opinion is that it's done much more harm than good as many inexperienced anglers turn up looking for tuition and sometimes even the loan of fishing equipment when they've only booked salmon fishing permit access.
 A professional ghillie will usually start their career giving fishing kit & tuition away for free until he takes stock of what he's losing each year and how many times a guest he's over extended to walks away at 5pm without so much as a thank you!

 Qualify Yourself Before You Go Salmon Fishing

 Before you buy a salmon fishing permit be honest with yourself and ask yourself the question are your salmon fishing skills and equipment levels good enough to do justice to the salmon beat you've booked your permit for.
-If the answer is an honest no then call the beat ghillie and see if he can assist you with some extra cost tuition or equipment hire.
+If the answer is an honest no then call the beat ghillie and see if he can assist you with some extra cost tuition or equipment hire or book one of our 'quality assured' guided salmon fishing days.
 Turning up on any salmon beat expecting either of the above could in most cases put a strain on your relationship with the ghillie and also not be possible logistically that day due to the ghillie having other guest commitments or beat management duties to perform.